Jahanvi-Rana/Jahanvi-Rana/README.md

 > **Co-Author | International Research Publication (2025)**
 > **Paper:** *"Enhancing YOLO with Rotated Bounding Boxes and ResNet50 Backbone for Accurate Orientation-Aware Object Detection"*
-> **Platform:** Published on SSRN.
-Focused on improving orientation-aware object detection metrics using deep learning structures and advanced foundational backbones.
+> **Platform:** Proceedings of the International Conference on Innovative Computing and Communication (ICICC 2026), hosted on SSRN.

 <br>